slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 when writing a book start with your own ideas Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
--->
+> *'People say that life is the thing, but I prefer reading.' -- Logan Pearsall Smith* -->